Research Track—12 Courses Total

 In the research track you complete a BA thesis and the two BA thesis seminars.
 The BA thesis is a three-quarter-long research project in which you develop a significant and original interpretation of a historical issue of your choosing.
 The thesis culminates your history program and ranges from forty to sixty pages in length, but there is neither a minimum nor a maximum requirement.
 The BA thesis seminars assist you in formulating approaches and developing your research and writing skills, while providing a forum for group discussion and critiques.

 You register formally for two quarters during the spring quarter of your third year (HIST 29801 BA Thesis Seminar I) and winter quarter of your fourth year (HIST 29802 BA Thesis Seminar II).
 If you are out of residence in spring of your third year, you take BA Seminar I in autumn quarter of your fourth year (see "Study Abroad" below).
 The BA Thesis Seminar I meets weekly in the spring of the third year, but only every other week during autumn and winter terms of the fourth year.
 Throughout the period of researching and writing the thesis, you benefit from the company of your peers and the guidance of your preceptor, who is an advanced history graduate student, serves as the seminar instructor, and is the second reader of the thesis.
+You must receive a B grade in BA Seminar I to continue in the research track and enroll in BA Seminar II.

 With approval from the undergraduate faculty chairs in two departments, you may be able to write a BA thesis that meets requirements for a dual major.
 You must consult with both department chairs before the end of spring quarter of your third year.
 A consent form, to be signed by both chairs, is available from your College adviser.
 It must be completed and returned to your adviser by the end of autumn quarter of the your year of graduation.